elastic/elasticsearch-net/new_docs/contents/nest/facets/handling.markdown

 ***filter*** => [FilterFacet]({{root}}/facets/filter.html)

-See also each individual facet's documentation
+See also each individual facet's documentation.